 Scientific research within the Area appears to operate within an acceptably low level of electromagnetic interference (EMI) from other activities in the vicinity and the aims and objectives set out in the management plan for Arrival Heights therefore remain relevant.
-However, recent site visits and deployment of new instruments have shown that there is some elevated very-low frequency (VLF) noise in the 50 Hz - 12 kHz range from sources located outside of the Area (most likely wind turbines installed ~1 km from the Area).
-There is also evidence of increased VLF noise in the 12 - 50 KHz frequency range, which probably arises inside of the Area from, for example, the electrical power grid configuration and grounding, and the proliferation of units such as uninterruptable power supplies (UPS).
-The US and NZ scientific communities that run projects at Arrival Heights are currently undertaking a detailed analysis of the possible causes of EMI with the goal of providing practical recommendations for mitigating potential effects.
+However, recent site visits and deployment of new instruments have shown that there is some elevated very-low frequency (VLF) noise in the 50 Hz - 12 kHz range from sources located outside of the Area (associated with the wind turbines that are installed ~1 km from the Area).
+Analysis of the noise source indicates that inserting power filters into the electrical lines between the wind turbines and the power grid would significantly reduce the level of interference, but this solution has not yet been implemented.
+The review also produced evidence of increased VLF noise in the 12 - 50 kHz frequency range, which was mitigated by modifying the configuration and grounding of the electrical power grid local to Arrival Heights, and by decommissioning demonstrably electrically noisy equipment, such as some specific types of uninterruptable power supplies (UPS).